-G. Actions to advance understanding, tolerance and solidarity among all peoples and cultures
+G. Action to advance understanding, tolerance and solidarity among all peoples and cultures

-101. Traditional peace-making practices from the culture concerned have an important place in the development of actions to promote a culture of peace.
-They need to be included as an essential component of all peace-building and development activities at a grass-roots level to ensure that these are thoroughly integrated with the cultural context.

-102. Cultural workers can be among the most effective peace promoters.
+- 101. Traditional peacemaking practices from the culture concerned have an important place in the development of actions to promote a culture of peace.
+They need to be included as an essential component of all peace-building and development activities at a grass-roots level to ensure that these are thoroughly integrated with the cultural context. - 102.
+Cultural workers can be among the most effective peace promoters.
 Since creativity is the source and the motor of development and the guarantor of cultural diversity, artists and craftspeople should be encouraged and supported in their efforts to contribute fully to the development of a culture of peace.
 Actions should be reinforced to implement the World Heritage Convention and to encourage the preservation and presentation of cultural heritage sites in a way which celebrate the diversity of the world heritage based on the variety of cultures it brings together.
-In this regard, it is recommended that support be given to the training and deployment of cultural heritage volunteers as proposed in the report of the World Commission on Culture and Development (UNESCO, 1995), and that some of these volunteers train and serve as peace promoters in areas where there is cultural conflict in order to preserve threatened cultural forms such as monuments, documents, languages and artistic expression in a way which reinforces intercultural understanding and co-operation.

-103. Implementation of the follow-up plan of action for the United Nations Year for Tolerance (1995) deserves a high priority.
-Within education systems an integrated approach is called for which includes rights and values education, foreign language teaching, multicultural and intercultural curricula, new approaches to the teaching of history and citizenship which emphasize contributions to a culture of peace, specialized teacher training and the creation of a democratic and tolerant climate in the classroom.
-The media is encouraged to publicize special events, publications and broadcasts in order to mobilize pubic opinion in favour of tolerance, including a special effort each year on 16 November, the International Day for Tolerance.
+In this regard, it is recommended that support be given to the training and deployment of cultural heritage volunteers as proposed in the Report of the World Commission on Culture and Development (UNESCO, 1995), and that some of these volunteers train and serve as peace promoters in areas where there is cultural conflict in order to preserve threatened cultural forms such as monuments, documents, languages and artistic expression in a way which reinforces intercultural understanding and cooperation. - 103.
+Implementation of the follow-up plan of action for the United Nations Year for Tolerance (1995) deserves a high priority.
+Within educational systems an integrated approach is called for which includes rights and values education, foreign language teaching, multicultural and intercultural curricula, new approaches to the teaching of history and citizenship which emphasize contributions to a culture of peace, specialized teacher training and the creation of a democratic and tolerant climate in the classroom.
+The media is encouraged to publicize special events, publications and broadcasts in order to mobilize pubic opinion in favour of tolerance, including a special effort each year on 16 November, the International Day for Tolerance.17 - 104.
+Support should be given to the implementation of activities favouring tolerance by United Nations agencies that are cited in the follow-up plan of action for the United